NBA Rumors: Kevin Love For CJ McCollum Trade Makes Sense For Cavaliers And Blazers, ‘NBC Sports’ Suggests

 Cleveland Cavaliers superstar Kevin Love is one of the players who is expected to be moved before the February NBA trade deadline.
-Love is yet to return to the court since suffering a left foot injury in late October, but he has already participated in full contact, 5-on-5 scrimmage.
+Love is yet to return to the court since suffering a left foot injury in late October, but he has already participated in full contact, 5-on-5 scrimmages.
 Cavaliers Head Coach Larry Drew said that during the practice, Love “moved really well, shot the basketball well,” per ESPN.

 Once Kevin Love regains his All-Star form, NBA teams who are in dire need of additional star power may consider calling the Cavaliers to inquire about his availability via trade.
 One of the NBA teams who could express interest in acquiring Kevin Love is the Portland Trail Blazers.

-According to Tom Haberstroh of NBC Sports, a Kevin Love- C.J.
+According to Tom Haberstroh of NBC Sports, a Kevin Love for C.J.
 McCollum swap “makes too much sense” for the Cavaliers and the Trail Blazers.
 In the proposed trade deal, the Cavaliers will be sending Love, Channing Frye, and Rodney Hood to the Trail Blazers for McCollum and Zach Collins.
 The deal works on ESPN‘s NBA Trade Machine.

 Trading C.J.
 McCollum for Kevin Love may be a head-scratcher for some Trail Blazers’ fans, but Haberstroh believes that it could help Portland become a more competitive team in the 2018-19 NBA season.